INNOVATORS VS COVID 19

-We talked to Bilge Apak Sato of WeWent.com about latest learning experiences and here is what she said about it.
+Bilge Apak Sato of WeWent.com tells us about the latest learning experiences.

 First of all, how are you and your family doing in these COVID-19 times?